HashFail/native_bsearch/README.md

 For use with bundler: `gem native_bsearch`.

 If you want to download and compile the code, you will need the [rake compiler gem](https://github.com/luislavena/rake-compiler).
-Then, all you need to do is run `rake compile` in the project directory and include the file created in the lib folder.
+Then, all you need to do is run `rake compile` in the project directory.
+After that, `include` the file created in the lib folder, or run `rake native gem` and
+`gem install pkg/native_bsearch-(version)-(platform).gem` to compile and install the gem.

 # Versions

 There are currently two versions of the gem available: 0.0.2 and 0.0.5.
+[Versions 0.0.1, 0.0.3, and 0.0.4 have been yanked](http://www.jakechristensen.net/posts/on-testing-your-code).
 The only difference is that 0.0.2 does not support the lower and upper bound parameters.

 # Licence